Why is Conditioner Important?

 Complete Your Hair Routine with Fortero Thickening Shampoo & Conditioner

-It’s impossible to focus on just one aspect of the body and hope that everything just works out.
-So, keeping your scalp clean and your hair moisturized can truly make all the difference.
+It's impossible to properly focus on just one aspect of the body and hope that everything works out.
+By combining Fortero Revitalizing conditioner with Fortero's Carbonic Acid shampoo, you keep your scalp clean and dandruff free, and your hair moisturized and smooth.
+This can make all the difference.
+This way both your hair sacks and hair ends get all the nutrients it needs to grow as healthily and optimally as it can.

 3 effective ingredients to make your hair stronger:

-・Sugar Cane Extract: The high moisture content promotes increased hair growth.
+・Sugar Cane Extract: The high moisture content promotes increased hair growth by soothing and helping the scalp to attract water and then to hold onto it.

 Let’s take a closer look at the three main ingredients that make up our revolutionary conditioner: hydrolyzed keratin, ginger root extract, and sugar cane.